rintrahenelcaos/spacehole/README.md

 The UI was created over the PyQt5 library.
 This app was originally thought merely as an experiment over PyQt5's flexibility, as it is not meant to function as a game engine and it greatly limits the flexibility of the UI.

 The game is a solitaire space colony builder and defender.
-The player must defend and build up his Space colony and accumulate the most megacredits possible.
+The player must defend and build up his Space colony and accumulate the most megacredits ( 8 ) possible.
 Cards repressent colony structures (buildings), colony defence forces (defenders), colony threats (invaders) and random events (events).
+Game ends if the colony base is destroyed (defeat) or the deck runs out of cards (victory)

 ## Usage